 - Community groups and agencies, business and philanthropic organisations have a strong interest in improving outcomes for young people and helping them achieve academic excellence

 - Interaction between schools and their communities inevitably leads to the presence of a range of visitors in schools

-- Other visitors including employees of relevant service agencies, guest speakers, school photographers, trades people and commercial salespeople may also be present in the school.
+- Other visitors including employees of relevant service agencies, external therapists, guest speakers, school photographers, trades people and commercial salespeople may also be present in the school.

 Visitors generally permitted in the school are those who clearly serve an educational purpose

 The school will at times facilitate contact with students by a potential range of organisations.
 These are negotiated on a case-by-case basis.
 Consideration will be given to:

 - the activity and whether the activity is suitable for our students

 - whether student involvement will lead to experiences that enrich learning and social and emotional development

 - whether the program interferes with the student’s school-based learning